parkwaydental

 Complex Root Structure

-Proximity to Important Structures
+Proximity to Critical Structures

 Upper molars can have roots that extend into the maxillary sinus, a large air-filled space above your upper jaw.
-Improper extraction technique can create an opening between your mouth and sinus (called an oroantral communication), leading to chronic sinus infections and requiring surgical repair.
+Improper extraction can create an opening between your mouth and sinus (called an oroantral communication), leading to chronic sinus infections and requiring surgical repair.

 Difficulty in Accessing Molars